micmejia/bible-dump/NKJV/Galatians/Gal 6.md

 For not even those who are circumcised keep the law, but they desire to have you circumcised that they may boast in your flesh.

 ###### 14
-But God forbid that I should boast except in the cross of our Lord Jesus Christ, by [^b]whom the world has been crucified to me, and I to the world.
+But God forbid that I should boast except in the cross of our Lord Jesus Christ, by whom the world has been crucified to me, and I to the world.

 ###### 15
 For in Christ Jesus neither circumcision nor uncircumcision avails anything, but a new creation. ## Blessing and a Plea